 The oil bag cleaned up real nice.
-The paint was pretty scuffed and chipped so I decided to sand it down and spray paint it.
-It's only a temporary fix as I plan on getting a new, horseshoe style tank once money isn't so tight.
+The paint was pretty scuffed and chipped so I decided to sand it

 I went with a metallic gray looking color for the tank (but I'll be damned, I didn't get pics) and it turned out pretty sharp.
 I like the color so much that I'll likely end up considering it for the rest of the tins when I finally get around to them.